theolivenbaum/resin/README.md

 <a name="relevance" id="relevance"></a>
 ##Relevance

-Expect the scoring to follow the [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scheme with the following addition from [bm25](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/):
+Expect the scoring to follow the [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scheme:

 `IDF = log ( numDocs / docFreq + 1) + 1`

-and with the standard Lucene augumented term frequency `sqrt(TF)`.
+and with the standard Lucene augumented term frequency `sqrt(TF)` (a scheme that will [soon](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) be legacy).

 <a name="citizens" id="citizens"></a>
 ##First class citizens